We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 • Wetlands Word Search - It’s true - nothing much seems to happen in swamps, marshes and bogs.
 Water just sort of sits there.
 Even the animals that live in them seem to just loll around, waiting for something to happen.
 Did you ever hear the expression “still waters run deep”?
 Lots of activity is going on below a swamp’s surface.
 It just takes a sharp eye to spot it.
 Learn more about how wetlands function and have fun finding wetland words in this word search activity.

-• Listen to the Sounds of Spring - With so much happening during the spring season, there is no shortage of sounds to listen for - some familiar and others new.
+• Wetlands Word Search – With so much happening during the spring season, there is no shortage of sounds to listen for – some familiar and others new.
 Create your very own Sound Map and take note of the sounds you hear.

-• Leaf Encounters - How many different types of trees can you identify in your neighbourhood?
+• Wetlands Word Search– How many different types of trees can you identify in your neighbourhood?
 Gather some leaves and use our key to identify how many species you can find.

 • Backyard Birding - With hundreds of species of birds in Ontario, you can look for birds everywhere – from your window or your backyard, while playing at the park or walking through your local greenspace.
 How many different species of birds can you find?